 Both GeneratePress and Astra are very popular in the WordPress space at the moment.
 They are premium and the best WordPress themes used by many bloggers and affiliate marketers.
-If you’re looking for the best bang for your buck, you can never go wrong with either of these themes.
-But, what if you’d had to compare which one to choose between GeneratePress vs Astra?
+Both themes are the best bang for your buck right now.
+Meaning you can never go wrong with either of these themes.
+But, wait a minute, what if you’d had to compare which one to choose between GeneratePress vs Astra?

-It is going to be a very tough competition between both these excellent themes.
+Therefore, it is going to be a very tough competition.

 GeneratePress vs Astra – Quick Overview